Swaraj-Patil/6packecommerce/README.md

 CVV: _Random three digits, For Ex.
 123_

+Note: If you're on a mobile browser and the payment gateway throws an error, please switch to desktop mode for the payment part and switch back to mobile mode once payment is done.

 Hi!
 My name is **Swaraj Patil**, I have created this website to learn MERN Stack and it's a fake website.

 # Implementation